 LONER Q&As: interviews from global voices on how to live a meaningful, enjoyable life

 Merry is the blogger behind A Merry Loner, a full-time freelance writer, and a lifelong bookworm.
 Since kindergarten, it was her dream to become a novelist.
-(She likes to think she's halfway there.)
+(She likes to think she's headed in the right direction.)
 Born and raised in Rhode Island, where she earned a triple-major BA in writing, communication, and French from the University of Rhode Island, she moved to Toulouse, France after the pandemic to complete a master's in creative writing at Univeristé Toulouse Jean — Jaurès.
 She now lives in Paris with husband.